thallesqliduares/thallesqliduares/README.md

 Studying at the moment:

-📚 DBA and ML Models.
+📚 DBA and ML Models in R and Python.